EricaMCarvalho/my-app/README.md

 ## State management

-- Redux used for state management (implemented with reduce toolkit).
+- Redux used for state management (implemented with redux toolkit).

 ## Styles